jasb3110/Radiocarbon-reservoir/README.md

 ## Introduction

-Radiocarbon ($^{14}C$) has produced by nuclear reaction due to cosmic rays in the upper atmosphere \~15km.
+Radiocarbon ( $^{14}C$ ) has produced by nuclear reaction due to cosmic rays in the upper atmosphere \~15km.
 Then C-14 is reacted with molecular oxygen to generate heavy carbon dioxide that is assimilated by primary producers via photosynthesis, reaching higher trophic levels via the food chain (Alves et al.,2018).

-The contemporary distribution of C-14 in the ocean is closely related to the input of C-14 atmosphere to the ocean, the history of surface ocean $\Delta^{14}C$ ($^{14}C/^{12}C$) excess depends on the mixing process and average $CO_2$ invasion rate (Broecker et al. 1985).
-Geographic variation in the $CO_2$ invasion rate is dealing for temperature: $CO_2$ solubility,$CO_2$ diffusion and viscosity of seawater(Broecker et al. 1985).
+The contemporary distribution of C-14 in the ocean is closely related to the input of C-14 atmosphere to the ocean, the history of surface ocean $\Delta^{14}C$ ( $^{14}C/^{12}C$ ) excess depends on the mixing process and average $CO_2$ invasion rate (Broecker et al. 1985).
+Geographic variation in the $CO_2$ invasion rate is dealing for temperature: $CO_2$ solubility, $CO_2$ diffusion and viscosity of seawater(Broecker et al. 1985).

 The important pattern is to latitudinal and longitudinal variations of $\Delta^{14}C$ are pronounced in the Pacific ocean where the sizable west-to-east decrease in water column inventory (Broecker et al. 1985).